University of Manchester

 My Role in LuCiD

-I am currently working on two projects within LuCiD.
-The first is looking at how children process and use information structure in complex sentences for different communicative purposes; the second uses a number of methods, including eye-tracking, to investigate the relationship between perceptual biases in infants and their later language development.
-These projects fall under the Communication theme and the Environment theme, respectively.
+I worked on two projects within LuCiD.
+The first is looked at how children process and use information structure in complex sentences for different communicative purposes; the second used a number of methods, including eye-tracking, to investigate the relationship between perceptual biases in infants and their later language development.

 LuCiD publications (3) by Stephanie Hargreaves